ismailjacoby/Hybridvision-Music-Studio-Website/README.md

 ## Setup Note

-⚠️ **Important**: All sensitive information, including passwords, API keys, and configurations, has been removed from this repository.
+⚠️ **Important**: All sensitive informations, including passwords, API keys, and configurations, have been removed from this repository.
 The project will not run without setting up these credentials.

-You will need to configure the following services:
-- **Stripe**: Obtain your API keys from the [Stripe Dashboard](https://stripe.com) and configure the backend.
-- **AWS S3**: Set up an S3 bucket on AWS and add your AWS credentials to the backend configuration.